Lisa Marie Presley

 The Pretty Things started life as the nastiest beat group in town, out-outraging the Stones wherever they went, until psychedelia suddenly hit.
 Their first 'interesting' single, Defecting Grey, was good, but Talkin' About The Good Times was an excellent Mellotron and sitar-driven effort, easily the equal of many better-known psych 45s.

-Famously, with S.F.
-Sorrow, the Pretty Things beat The Who to The First Concept Album (or, appallingly, 'rock opera') crown, although it's only in recent years that they've really been heralded for the feat.
-A fairly straightforward narrative of a man's unhappy life, it hangs together both lyrically and musically, and holds up well against its two major contemporaries, the Beatles' Sgt.
+Famously, with '68's S.F.
+Sorrow, the Pretties beat The Who to The First Concept Album (or, appallingly, 'rock opera') crown, although it's only in recent years that they've really been heralded for the feat.
+[Although I've had it pointed out to me that The Moody Blues beat the pair of 'em.]
+A fairly straightforward narrative of a man's unhappy life, it hangs together both lyrically and musically, holding up well against its two major contemporaries, the Beatles' Sgt.
 Pepper and Pink Floyd's Piper at the Gates of Dawn.
-There's not a bad track on it, and highlights include the title track, Balloon Burning and the full-on Baron Saturday.
-The title track features much 'Tron brass, and a little strings for good measure, with other Mellotronic highlights being the swirly string chords and brief flute melody on Baron Saturday, while several other tracks feature the instrument rather more in the background.
+There's not a bad track on it, highlights including the title track, Balloon Burning and the full-on Baron Saturday.
+The title track features much Mellotron brass and a little strings for good measure, with other Mellotronic highlights being the swirly string chords and brief flute melody on Baron Saturday, while several other tracks feature the instrument rather more in the background.
 Thinking about it, S.F.
 Sorrow has to be one of the earliest 'Mellotron Albums', where it's used in anything more than a supporting role, giving it yet another 'first' in addition to the several it's already chalked up.

 It took the band two years to follow S.F.
 Sorrow - doubtless the exertion involved in being so groundbreaking fair took it out of them.
-Anyway, Parachute was never really gong to compete, but it's not a bad record, just all a little ordinary in comparison, and showing their r'n'b roots more than you might expect.
-Apparently, John Povey definitely plays the 'Tron this time round, although his use seems to be limited to flutes on The Good Mr. Square and The Letter, and nice, if subdued string parts on Grass and the title track.
-There's a remote possibility there's more 'Tron elsewhere, but if so, it's low enough in the mix as to be almost inaudible.
-No 'Tron on any of the CD's bonus tracks, either.
+Anyway, Parachute was never really gong to compete, but it's not a bad record, just all a little ordinary in comparison, showing their r'n'b roots more than you might expect.
+Apparently, John Povey definitely plays the Mellotron this time round, although his use seems to be limited to flutes on The Good Mr. Square and The Letter, with nice, if subdued string parts on Grass and the title track.
+There's a remote possibility there's more elsewhere, but if so, it's low enough in the mix as to be almost inaudible.
+Nothing on any of the CD's bonus tracks, either.

 White Sky (1999, 41.01) ***½/TTTRaise on High